beatricecrippa/challenge1/README.md

 + Typedefs
 + Enum classes for configuration
 + Struct aggregating computation parameters
++ Function to read from command line and updating the corresponding field in the struct
 + Functions for vector and struct printing
 + Euclidean norm computation function
 + Operators for vector computations (scalar product, subtraction, and addition)

 Contents of method.hpp

 + Function to check convergence of the method
 + Function to compute the gradient
 + Function to solve the minimization problem